mirzask/cardi/content/EP/Cardiac Resynchronization Therapy (CRT).md

 # CRT Non-response

-- Preimplantation causes of CRT nonresponse include non–[[Left Bundle Branch Block (LBBB)|LBBB]] native conduction or a relatively narrow native QRS.
+- Preimplantation causes of CRT nonresponse include non–[[Left Bundle Branch Block|LBBB]] native conduction or a relatively narrow native QRS.
-	- recall this was part of the impetus for development of the [[Left Bundle Branch Block (LBBB)#Strauss Criteria for Complete LBBB|Strauss criteria for complete LBBB]]
+	- recall this was part of the impetus for development of the [[Left Bundle Branch Block#Strauss Criteria for Complete LBBB|Strauss criteria for complete LBBB]]
 - Loss of LV lead capture
 	- When the LV threshold has changed from implantation, LV noncapture may be correctible by ↑ the LV stimulation output or selecting an alternate stimulation vector.
 - Poor LV lead position